Snapask App

 Step.1

-Build a buyer Persona with researchers
+Build a buyer Persona with UX researchers

 Snapask's user payment conversion rate has been consistently below 2%, posing a significant challenge for our revenue-driven startup.
 To address this, I coordinated with two researchers to conduct user interviews with current 13 paying users.
 The goal was to gain a deeper understanding of buyers' learning behaviors, needs, goals, and pain points, etc. These insights helped us develop more precise communication strategies targeting potential buyers and assisted product designers in creating a better product experience.
 Ultimately, this aims to increase the conversion rate of paying users and support the team's sustainability.